italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 The details of the revocation mechanism used by the Wallet Provider as well as the data model for maintaining the Wallet Instance references is delegated to the Wallet Provider's implementation.

+Taking as reference the ARF in `Section 6.5.4 <https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/arf.md#654-wallet-instance-management>`_ and more specifically in the `Topic 38 <https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-2/annex-2-high-level-requirements.md#a2338-topic-38---wallet-instance-revocation>`_ the WI revocation can be requested by three entities:

+  1. Holder
+  2. Wallet Provider
+  3. PID Provider

 During the *Wallet Instance initialization and registration* phase the Wallet Provider MAY associate the Wallet Instance with a specific User, subject to obtaining the User's consent.
 The Wallet Provider MUST evaluate the operating system and general technical capabilities of the device to check compliance with the technical and security requirements and to produce the Wallet Instance metadata.
 When the User consents to being linked with the Wallet Instance, they gain the ability to directly request Wallet revocation from the Wallet Provider, and it also allows the Wallet Provider to revoke the Wallet Instance associated with that User.